 These placements are for students who need residential programmes to support their learning.

 Regional health schools

-Regional health schools provide teachers for tamariki from years 0 to 13 who have significant health needs that limit them from attending their local school.
+Regional health schools provide teachers for tamariki (years 0 to 13) who have significant health needs that limit them from going to their local school.

 To access this support, you will need a medical certificate that says: